okabanov/problem_one/README.md

 Solution Analysis
 =================
 ### Libraries
-The project **doesn't use any foreign libraries for runtime**.
+The project **doesn't use any third party libraries for runtime**.
 But will be good idea to use:
 * spring-shell - for CLI autocomplete, suggestions and validations
 * spring - for DI, if the application will have huge amount of services